 Cruelty and neglect occur in both rural and urban areas, at the hands of all genders, all ages, all cultures, ethnicities and socio-economic classes.
 Cruelty and neglect take many forms and no animal species is immune to it.

-SPCA New Zealand's mission has always been to encourage the humane treatment of all animals and to prevent cruelty being inflicted upon them.
-However, every year SPCA continues to care for thousands of lost, abandoned, injured or abused animals.
-Our Inspectors attend hundreds of animal emergencies and investigate thousands of animal welfare related complaints.
+SPCA's mission has always been to encourage the humane treatment of all animals and to prevent cruelty being inflicted upon them.
+However, every year SPCA continues to care for over 41,000 abandoned, injured or abused animals.
+SPCA Inspectors attend hundreds of animal emergencies and investigate thousands of animal welfare related complaints.
 The figures clearly highlight the need in our communities for education and experiences to break cycles of cruelty.

 Given the correlation between human violence and animal cruelty, SPCA recognises that changing the hearts and minds of our communities will not only improve the world for animals but for humans as well.
 For prevention to occur on a national scale, the need to reach and change the hearts and minds of an entire generation of New Zealanders is essential.
 And so in an attempt to do so, SPCA’s new education programme was developed.

 SPCA’s new education strategy is based on evidence from international research in the field of Animal Welfare Education.
 This research highlights that the most effective time to provide this type of programme is between 7 and 12 years of age, therefore our initial strategy is designed for primary and intermediate schools.
 With this evidence in mind, young people also have the potential to disseminate new habits effectively among the rest of the population.

 The programme has been uniquely designed by New Zealand classroom teachers to integrate into the New Zealand Curriculum subjects schools teach; making animal welfare a real-life, meaningful context to apply and learn these subjects through, rather than a stand-alone, forgettable one-off session.